bihealth/snappy-pipeline/docs/dev_intro.rst

 - Python 3
 - Snakemake
-- Grid Engine (or similar cluster job queueing system).
+- a cluster job queueing system (e.g., SLURM).

 You should be familiar with the CUBI pipeline from the user perspective already.